travis-at-scotts/docs/docs/concepts/databases/percona-xtradb.md

+---
+title: PerconaXtraDB
+menu:
+  docs_{{ .version }}:
+    identifier: percona-xtradb-db
+    name: PerconaXtraDB
+    parent: databases
+    weight: 40
+menu_name: docs_{{ .version }}
+section_menu_id: concepts
+---

 > New to KubeDB?
 Please start [here](/docs/concepts/README.md).

 # PerconaXtraDB

 ## What is PerconaXtraDB

 `PerconaXtraDB` is a Kubernetes `Custom Resource Definitions` (CRD).
-It provides declarative configuration for [Percona XtraDB Cluster](https://www.percona.com/software/mysql-database/percona-xtradb-cluster) in a Kubernetes native way.
+It provides declarative configuration for standalone PerconaXtraDB ([Percona Server](https://www.percona.com/software/mysql-database/percona-server)) and [Percona XtraDB Cluster](https://www.percona.com/software/mysql-database/percona-xtradb-cluster) in a Kubernetes native way.
 You only need to describe the desired configuration in a `PerconaXtraDB` object, and the KubeDB operator will create Kubernetes objects in the desired state for you.

 ## PerconaXtraDB Spec